sgzsh269/multiplayer-ai/ai-ref/project-docs/project-plan.md

 [note] Next.js 15 dynamic API route param handling (`params` as Promise) was updated and tested in all relevant API routes.

-[completed] AI Assistant Integration (Section 6 & 6A) - Fully implemented with auto-respond and summoned modes, real-time messaging, secure backend broadcasting, share link functionality, and all bug fixes applied.
-Ready for production use.
+[completed] AI Assistant Integration (Section 6 & 6A) - Fully implemented with auto-respond and summoned modes, real-time messaging, secure backend broadcasting, real-time settings synchronization, share link functionality, and all bug fixes applied.
+Ready for production use with complete multi-user collaboration support.